raynamharris/Shell_Intro_for_Transcriptomics/02_Navigating_Dirs.md

 ~~~

-## Three navingating the file system challenges
+## Three "navigating the file system" challenges

-1. **In two steps, navigate to your "Downloads" directory then to your "Pictures" Directory**
+**1. In two steps, navigate to your "Downloads" directory then to your "Pictures" Directory**

 One solution
 ~~~ {.bash}